mathildesautreuil/msa-pages.github.io/industry.md

 I am supporting the biomarker team of a pharmaceutical global company for early phase development.

-* Project details
+### PROJECT DETAILS

-  - Development of a ML model to predict human hepatoxicity of compounds (from tidymodels R package)
+* Development of a ML model to predict human hepatoxicity of compounds (from tidymodels R package)
    - Benchmarking of different models of ML (Random Forest, Logistic model, XGBosost, NaiveBayes, SVM linear and stacking) using Cross-Validation and bootstrap approaches
    - Implementation of final best model (publication in progress)

-   - Creation of Rshiny application to predict human hepatoxicity of compounds
+* Creation of Rshiny application to predict human hepatoxicity of compounds
    - Development of a Shiny application for the Tox team to use the developed model to predict human hepatoxicity of new compounds easily
        - Discussion with the TOX team about the visualizations, outputs (plots, tables)
        - Updating functions of the RShiny application regarding the team’s feedback

-   - Exploratory analysis
+* Exploratory analysis
    - Use of statistical methods to check the potential interest of biomarkers
          - Identification of gene signature and associated pathway to describe the treatment’s effect in immunology
    - Validation of interest signatures
          - Signature analysis in interest disease in immunology
    - Indication ranking in oncology
          - Behavior of interest signature in different Databases (such as TCGA and MET1000)

-   - Data analysis
+* Data analysis
     - Cytokines
      	- Performing both intra- and inter-donor analyses to compare the treatments and the environment setting in immuno-oncology
     - Deconvolution analysis in immune oncology
         - Performing deconvolution analyses to evaluate the cell composition on different datasets
         - Use of quanTIseq and MCPcounter methods
         - Considering only deconvolution MCPcounter results, for the treatment status (pre/post) and the response (responder/non-responder), then performing a wilcoxon test and changes, and adjusted p-values (FDR) are used to identify Cell types
         - Summarizing here the results of deconvolution analysis by dataset with heatmaps
     - Transcriptomics

-  - Machine Learning methods to categorize the responder patients in oncology
+* Machine Learning methods to categorize the responder patients in oncology
     - Use of tidymodels packages
     - Use of different methods such as:
         - Random Forests
         - XGBoost
         - Logistic model